FrancoLinares/SantexCodingChallenge/README.md

 - Add .nvmrc for node version.
 Node v18 is not working, postcss module fails.
 - Add generated Apollo types - `yarn run codegen`

+### Implementations I would have liked to perform

+- Implement relative paths.
+For example, `src/components/Products/ProductList/ProductList.tsx` should be `@/components/Products/ProductList/ProductList.tsx`.
+  This will make it easier to maintain the codebase.
+It's a simple change, but `create-react-app` prevents us from doing so since we need to modify the compiler.